shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 # The game

-The idea of the game is to prolong the line as much as possible by using the tiles with pieces of path for a line.
+The idea of the game is to prolong the line as much as possible by using the tiles with pieces of a path for a line.
 At the beginning of the game, a single tile is placed at the center of a hexagonal field and the line starts from that tile.
 You are also given a tile in the "pocket", which you can swap with the currently active one.
 At each turn, a game will place a new tile at the end of the line and you have three actions available:

 1. rotate the current tile clockwise or counter-clockwise, as many times as you want
-2. swap the current tile with one in the pocket; you can repeat this action as many times as you want too
+2. swap the current tile with one in the pocket; you can repeat this action as many times as you want to
 3. place the tile; this action is performed once and can not be undone

 But the trick here is: each tile contains six line pieces.
 And by using one of them, be aware